baboune/UnofficialApceraDoc/README.md

 /dev/sda2        39063552   125829119    43382784   83  Linux
 ```

 Note: If you follow the Apcera documentation, during the ubuntu setup a single partition is created (e.g. /dev/sda1).
-As such, after the install, one must login to the IM, and add a partition.
+As such, after the install, one must login to the IM, and manually add a partition.

 Using the above example with a single disk:
 ```
 $ fdisk /dev/sda
 ```
 Then "n" to create a new partition, "p" for primary, "2" for number, accept defaults for start and end, then "w" to write changes to disk.

-Note that partition information as it will be required in the cluster.conf.
+That partition information is required to craft the cluster.conf file.

 ## General recommendations